MAIDENS HEAD – QUEENS – QUEENS HEAD – OPERA HOUSE – EPERNAY – TAPS – GADABOUT, TOWN HALL LANE/GUILDHALL LANE

 Opera Hotel, circa 1889.
 Bates Son & Bishell (who were to become LBM), offered the pub for sale in March of that year.
 It didn’t seem to sell, so Bates & Bishall substantially refurbished the Opera Hotel later that year Later the beerhouse became part owned by Samuel Finch, he put the Opera Hotel for sale again in 1893.

 There is some ambiguity as to the actual ownership, as Bates & Bishall are still recorded in some directories as still owning the pub at this period.
 What is known that objections to its licence were made in 1913 – the owners were T. Cooper & Co Ld.
 The police objected on the type of clientele, accusing it as serving as a brothel.
-With takings right , customers moved to the King & Crown, all resulting in the Opera Hotel being closed in 1913.
+Next to Catherine Whitehouse’s name in the Justice licensing records is scrawled ‘BROTHEL’ With takings tight, now only £40 per week whereas 10 years ago it was taking £100 per week, customers had moved to the King & Crown, all resulting in the Opera Hotel being closed in 1913.
+Compensation was paid at the Brewster Sessions by the Inland Revenue £935 to the owner and £100 to the tenant.

 After its closure, the pub was used for commercial dealings, part antique dealer and part Walter O’ Brian, sewing M/c manufacturer.